 Like many of the attractions in the Hofburg palace area, this one is only reachable on foot.
 But it’s very central and close to various stations and stops.

-Subway: Station Herrengasse (U3), Museumsquartier (U2) or Stephansplatz (U3/U1), then a short walk
+Subway: a short walk from the Herrengasse (U3), Museumsquartier (U2) or Stephansplatz (U3/U1) stations

 Tram/bus: take trams 1, 2, D or 71 to Burgring or bus 2A to Albertinaplatz